neilchennc/ScrSndCpy-Linux/README.md

 All <kbd>Ctrl</kbd>+_key_ shortcuts are forwarded to the device, so they are handled by the active application.

-You can check out [scrcpy](https://github.com/Genymobile/scrcpy) and [sndcpy](https://github.com/rom1v/sndcpy) for more introductions, functions and controls.
+You can check out [scrcpy](https://github.com/Genymobile/scrcpy) for more introductions, functions and controls.

 ## Development environment